Call For Presenters

 Proposers are invited to submit three types of non-traditional sessions:

-• Problem-solving roundtables – These sessions may be proposed by one or a team of persons with expertise in a particular planning problem or issue.
+• Problem-Solving Roundtables – These sessions may be proposed by one person or a team with expertise in a particular planning problem or issue.
 Session leader(s) will introduce the problem, provide brief background on the problem and a real-world example of the problem or issue, then facilitate interaction with participants to discuss solutions and best practices.
 There should be time for participants to pose their own experience with the problem for response by the experts and discussion by the group.

-• Peer-group sessions – Teams of two or three persons may propose sessions for participants of a particular peer group by demographic segment, professional specialty, level of experience, or other common characteristic.
-Session leaders will propose topics of unique interest to the peer group, facilitate discussion around those topics, and facilitate discussion of other topics that may arise from the group.
+• Peer-Group Sessions – Teams of two or three persons may propose sessions for participants of a particular peer group by demographic segment, professional specialty, level of experience, or other common characteristic (i.e. Planning Commission members, students, emerging planners, etc.).
+Session leaders will propose topics of unique interest to the peer group, facilitate discussion around those topics, and facilitate discussion of other topics that may arise from the group

 Proposers of non-traditional sessions are encouraged to be creative.
 The Conference Planning Committee will be open to ideas from proposers in deciding the final structure and format of non-traditional sessions.